open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>appProtocol</b></td>
         <td>string</td>
         <td>
           The application protocol for this port.
-This field follows standard Kubernetes label syntax.<br/>
+This field follows standard Kubernetes label syntax.
+Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and https://www.iana.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
           The name of this port within the service.
-This must be a DNS_LABEL.<br/>
+This must be a DNS_LABEL.
+All ports within a ServiceSpec must have unique names.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>nodePort</b></td>
         <td>integer</td>
         <td>
-          The port on each node on which this service is exposed when type is NodePort or LoadBalancer.<br/>
+          The port on each node on which this service is exposed when type is NodePort or LoadBalancer.
+Usually assigned by the system.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>